-In February 2018 on a warm winter day Hamilton was skiing at Squaw Valley doing park laps with a group of friends.
-They broke out the GoPro for a follow cam run in the afternoon.
-On the first run with the GoPro he went too big on a cork 7 causing him to lose speed.
-Thinking he would be too slow for the last jump he tucked the remaining run up and threw a back flip as he had the runs before.
+In February 2018, hamilton was skiing at squaw valley, doing park laps with a group of friends.
+They broke out the GoPro for a follow-cam run in the afternoon when he went too big on a cork 7 causing him to lose speed.
+Thinking he would be too slow for the last jump he tucked the remaining run up and threw a backflip as he had the runs before.
 As soon as he was in the air he knew he was going way too fast.
-He slowed the rotation as much as he could but still landed on the tails of his skis and back slapped onto his upper back and neck fracturing his C4 and C6 vertebrae.
-He should have listened to the classic line “when in trouble tuck for double”.
+He slowed the rotation as much as he could but still landed on the tails of his skis and back slapped onto his upper back and neck, fracturing his C4 and C6 vertebrae.
+He should have listened to the classic line “when in trouble tuck for double.”

 $5000 towards DynAcess Hydra sit ski